‘Everybody’s friend’: School of Medicine Director of Admissions Ayaska Fernando dies at 35

 Originally from Sri Lanka, Fernando studied mechanical engineering as an undergraduate student in Yale College.
 Upon graduating in 2008, he dedicated 10 years of service to Yale’s Office of Undergraduate Admissions — climbing the ranks to serve as the inaugural director of science and engineering recruitment.
 After his appointment as Director of Admissions for the School of Medicine, he received his master’s in electrical engineering from the University in 2018.

 Alongside his career and research interests, Fernando was active in the Yale community as a member of the advisory board of the Yale Scientific Magazine and resident fellow for Jonathan Edwards College.
-A public celebration to honor his life and legacy will be held on Oct.
-29 at the New Haven Lawn Club.
+A public celebration to honor his life and legacy, originally scheduled for Oct.
+29, has been postponed.
+It will be held in New Haven in the spring, on a date to be decided and announced, according to Fernando’s wife, Elizabeth Quercia.

 Those who interacted with Fernando reflected on the support he offered to all members of the community, from academic advice to cheering on the University’s sports teams.